 PTSD Calming

-Use this mix at the first signs of an approaching flashback (as a grounding technique), during EMDR therapy sessions (in agreement with the therapist), for people with chronic PTSD as a daily 20-minute practice, to prepare for potentially triggering situations (anniversaries of trauma, visits to difficult places), and for veterans, refugees, survivors of violence.
-IMPORTANT: the mix is a supporting measure within a psychotherapy package.
+Use this mix at the first signs of an approaching flashback (as a grounding technique), during EMDR therapy sessions (in agreement with the therapist), for people with chronic PTSD as a daily 20-minute practice, to prepare for potentially triggering situations (anniversaries of trauma, visits to difficult places), or for veterans, refugees and survivors of violence.
+Important: the mix is a supporting measure within a psychotherapy package.
 PTSD requires professional treatment.
-Pairs with For Anxiety (chronic background), Seaside Meditation (deepening).
-DO NOT combine with Bombardment, Sirens or any triggering sounds.
+Pairs with For Anxiety (chronic background) or Seaside Meditation (deepening).
+Do not combine with Bombardment, Sirens or any triggering sounds.

 More Mixes